Vagabottos/rootbot/README.md

-# Discord Bot Example
+# Magireco Bot

-A sample bot framework for Discord using DI & typeorm.
+A bot made for the Magireco discord.

 ## Environment Variables